Bachelor of Business Administration (B.B.A.)

 - ADMN 1000H Contemporary Issues in Management

 - ADMN 1221H Financial Accounting

 - ECON 1020H Macroeconomics

 - 3.0 elective credits - your choice from any discipline

 Note: Students specializing in accounting or finance might want to enroll in both ADMN-1000H and ADMN-1221H in the fall term of year 1 and ADMN-2010H and an additional second year required ADMN half credit in the winter term of year 1.
 This will leave appropriate space in the upper years to timetable the additional accounting and finance courses.
-Students interested in CPA might want to enroll in COIS 1010H Digital World and COIS 1620H Information Systems in first year.
+Students specializing in accounting or human resources should consider enrolling in COIS 1010H Digital World and COIS 1620H Information Systems in first year.

 - ADMN 2010H Management Skills

 - ADMN 2230H Human Resource Management

 - 1.5 elective credits - from any discipline, including Business

 Note: Students specializing in accounting or finance should enroll in ADMN-3021H in second year.
 This will leave appropriate space in the upper years to timetable the additional accounting and finance courses.
 ADMN-3200H should be taken no later than fall of third year.